smherwig/phoenix-librpc/README.md

 non-SGX
 -------

-In one terminal, run the server:
+In one terminal, run the server, here with a 0-byte payload:

 ```
 cd librpc/bench